Cash Statement Proofs (DEBK Invariants)

 Appendix B: Proof output (reference run)

-To prove all four synthetic scenarios (profit/loss; VAT on/off), use the scenario-proof runner:
+To prove all four synthetic scenarios (profit/loss; VAT on/off), use:

 This script: